 In addition to her D.P.A., Tseng holds dual master’s degrees in economics and law as well as international trade policy from George Mason University.
 Tseng is a multi-linguist who speaks English and Japanese fluently as well as her native languages of Mandarin and Taiwanese.

-Previously, she worked as a human subjects protection scientist at Walter Reed Army Institute of Research (WRAIR), where she demonstrated deep knowledge of current HSR and DoD policies and their application.
-Zafar has assisted multiple Institutional Review Boards (IRBs), Headquarters Level Review IRBs, and other domestic and international research ethical committees in obtaining approval and maintaining regulatory compliance for a variety of research activities.
+Previously, she worked as a human subjects protection scientist at Walter Reed Army Institute of Research (WRAIR), where she demonstrated deep knowledge of HSR and DoD policies and their application.
+Sahar has assisted multiple Institutional Review Boards (IRBs), Headquarters Level Review IRBs, and other domestic and international research ethical committees in obtaining approval and maintaining regulatory compliance for a variety of research activities.
 Her ethical and regulatory experience is further complimented by her certifications, work experience, and educational background.
-Zafar’s doctoral dissertation was titled, “Agency Assessment of Ethical, Legal, and Societal Implications of Neuroscience and Technology Research and Its Relationship to the Presidential BRAIN Initiative,” and was completed in 2017.

-Zafar has been a member of the Neuroethics Women Leaders since October 2016.
-She wants to focus on developing and analyzing policies and strategies in the field of research, science, health, and ethics with a specific concentration on bioethics and neuroethics.
+Sahar completed her doctoral dissertation in 2017.
+Sahar has been a member of the Neuroethics Women Leaders since October 2016.
+She wants to focus on developing and analyzing policies and strategies in the field of research, science, health, and bioethics.

 Lauren M. Zyriek, D.P.A.
 '20, strongly believes that analyzing facts and evidence is the best approach to ensuring good government.
 She always strives to be part of the decision-making process to advance ideas and guarantee that forthcoming policies are mindful of the demographics they serve.